rishabhpurohit/NLP-Basics/README.md

 # NLP-Basics

-* Practicing NLP on some sentences(code in ipython notebooks)
+* Practicing NLP on sentences trimming and tracing text(code in ipython notebooks)

 * Project of EDA on Covid-19 Twitter Datasets(Spotle.Ai)